Creating an inclusive workplace for people with disabilities

 Of course, there are still many barriers which organisations of all sizes need to consider.

-On the topic of toilets, it’d be great to see other organisations roll out Changing Places facilities.
-As part of my job, I sometimes work with other organisations so we can support each other.
-It’d be fantastic to know that if I visit their offices, that there is a facility there which is inclusive of me.
+On the topic of toilets, it’d be great to see other organisations implement Changing Places facilities.
+In my role, I often collaborate with other organisations so we can support each other.
+It’d be fantastic to know that if I visit their offices, there is an inclusive facility available.

 Advice for people with disabilities who are looking for a job

-If you’ve a disability and are looking for a job, I'd start by looking for organisations that talk positively about disability and inclusion.
-Nowadays with LinkedIn, it's really easy to see which organisations are doing good things.
-Then I’d speak to people in that organisation to make sure that the walk is as good as the talk.
+If you’ve a disability and are looking for a job, I'd start by looking for organisations that talk positively about disability and inclusion, or organisations that are part of the UK government Disability Confident Scheme.

 When applying for a job, a lot of people feel uncomfortable about sharing their needs but they’re almost setting themselves up for failure.
 If you don’t tell someone that you need an adjustment for the interview, you won’t have the opportunity to perform at your best.
 My advice is to get comfortable talking specifically about your disability and what you need from them in order to give you the best opportunity to shine.